In this article, we would like to share with you how to deploy System Center Data Protection Manager for large Hyper-V workloads.

 System Center Data Protection Manager 2016 (DPM) is the latest release by Microsoft and with it comes a lot of improvements and new features.
-DPM is well recognized in the industry for protection of Microsoft workloads and environments.
+DPM is well recognized in the industry for the protection of Microsoft workloads and environments.
 With DPM 2016, you can back up the most common workloads in a modern data center.
 DPM can backup various business workloads such as the following which might be running on physical machines, Hyper-V, VMware, or in Microsoft Azure:

 - Exchange Server